Identification

 Remove to fresh air.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
 If breathing is shallow or has stopped, ensure clear airway and apply resuscitation, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
 Transport to hospital, or doctor.

-respiratory distress (e.g. cyanosis, tachypnoea, intercostal retraction, obtundation).
-If breathing is shallow or has stopped.
+Symptoms: Respiratory distress (e.g. cyanosis, tachypnoea, intercostal retraction, obtundation).

 Flush skin and hair with running water (and soap if available).
 Remove any adhering solids with industrial skin cleansing cream.
 DO NOT use solvents.
 Seek medical attention in the event of irritation.

-irritation.
-Heavy and persistent skin contamination over many years may lead to dysplastic changes.
-Injuries may not seem serious at first, but within a few hours tissue may become swollen, discoloured and extremely painful with extensive subcutaneous necrosis.
+Symptoms: Heavy and persistent skin contamination over many years may lead to dysplastic changes.
+Pre-existing skin disorders may be aggravated by exposure to this product.
+High pressure accidental injection: tissue may become swollen, discoloured and extremely painful with extensive subcutaneous necrosis.

 Immediately hold the eyelids apart and flush the eye with fresh running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Seek medical attention without delay; if pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

 Avoid giving milk or oils.
 Avoid giving alcohol.
-Not considered a normal route of entry.
 If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.

-Seek medical attention without delay; if pain persists or recurs seek medical attention.
-Seek medical attention in the event of irritation.
-Transport to hospital, or doctor.
-Patients should be quickly evaluated for signs of respiratory distress (e.g. cyanosis, tachypnoea, intercostal retraction, obtundation) and given oxygen.
+Seek medical attention without delay for eye contact; if pain persists or recurs.
+Seek medical attention in the event of skin irritation.
+Transport to hospital or doctor for inhalation.
+Patients should be quickly evaluated for signs of respiratory distress and given oxygen.
 Patients with inadequate tidal volumes or poor arterial blood gases (pO2 50 mm Hg) should be intubated.
-Arrhythmias complicate some hydrocarbon ingestion and/or inhalation and electrocardiogramce of myocardial injury has been reported; intravenous lines and cardiac monitors should be established in obviously symptomatic patients.
-High pressure accidental injection through the skin should be assessed for possible incision, irrigation and/or debridement.
-NOTE: Injuries may not seem serious at first, but within a few hours tissue may become swollen, discoloured and extremely painful with extensive subcutaneous necrosis.

 Medical Treatment